osic/ref-impl/documents/osic-deploy/osic-provisioning.rst

 #.
 Boot the deployment host to this ISO using a USB drive, CD/DVD-ROM,
    iDRAC, or iLO.
-   To get an access to a server console through ILO, find the host iLO IP address through a web browser:
+   To get an access to a server console through iLO, find the host iLO IP address through a web browser:

    #.
 Log in with the credentials provided.